(Anthony M. Kennedy, Justice of the United States Supreme Court, addresses

 the 2014 International Achievement Summit in San Francisco, California.)

 The Academy of Achievement is like no other organization in the world.
-For over 50 years, this unique non-profit foundation has sparked the imagination of young people across America and around the globe by bringing them into direct personal contact with the preeminent leaders of our times.
+For more than 50 years, this unique non-profit foundation has sparked the imaginations of young people across America and around the globe by bringing them into direct personal contact with the preeminent leaders of our times.
 The Academy was founded by Brian Blaine Reynolds, an acclaimed photographer best known for his contributions to Life magazine and Sports Illustrated.
 Reynolds established the Academy of Achievement to bring aspiring young people together with real-life heroes -- the kind of achievers he met every week on assignment.
 The Academy's first annual Banquet of the Golden Plate program was held at Monterey, California in September of 1961.

-The Academy's annual gatherings transfer knowledge, inspiration, advice, and the benefit of extraordinary experiences from one generation of achievers to young people who will in turn become leaders in their fields.
+The Academy's annual gatherings transfer knowledge, inspiration and the benefit of extraordinary experiences from one generation of achievers to young people who will in turn become leaders in their fields.
 The Academy has provided thousands of outstanding young scholars, scientists and social entrepreneurs with an all-expense-paid life-changing experience -- one in which the rising generation whose dreams will determine our collective tomorrow draws inspiration from those individuals who have shaped our world of today.

-Since 1961, these generation-spanning forums have allowed exceptional young scholars to interact one-on-one with Nobel Prize-winners in the arts and sciences, public servants, prize-winning journalists, explorers, humanitarians, champion athletes, entrepreneurs, entertainers, and countless others who represent achievement in their respective fields.
+Since 1961, these generation-spanning forums have allowed exceptional young scholars to interact one-on-one with Pulitzer and Nobel Prize-winners in the arts and sciences, public servants, explorers, humanitarians, champion athletes, entrepreneurs, entertainers, and countless others who represent achievement in their respective fields.
 Such personal encounters send an enormously powerful message to young people raised in a world that so often values the superficial and ephemeral over the monumental and enduring.

 These gatherings take on special significance in light of current world events.
 The sight of students of various lands and faiths coming together to enter into meaningful, reasoned dialogue with eminent leaders in many fields is surely a sign of hope for the future.
 Without greater understanding between nations, there can be no lasting peace, and this kind of intellectual discourse between individual leaders, both present and future, is essential to establishing such an understanding.

 In this spirit, the Academy has established the International Achievement Summit, as well as programs such as Achievement TV and its Museum of Achievement in Washington, D.C.
-The biographies, interviews, symposiums, podcasts, and photographs presented on the Academy's web site, www.achievement.org, have been compiled from the Academy of Achievement's exclusive collection of interviews.
+The biographies, interviews, symposiums, podcasts, and photographs presented on the Academy's website, www.achievement.org, have been compiled from the Academy of Achievement's exclusive collection of interviews.
 The Academy has developed a comprehensive video archive of historical figures, weaving their stories into a unique narrative history of our world.
 While we believe that everyone can benefit by exploring the lives of these extraordinary leaders, visionaries, and pioneers, we encourage students in particular to draw on these materials while forming their own judgments and values.
 We encourage all to study these unique figures from our common heritage and discover how to apply their inspirational life stories as you create a roadmap to your own successful destinations.

 The Academy of Achievement held its first annual International Achievement Summit in 1999.
 The forum gives exceptional scholars from around the world the opportunity to interact with preeminent achievers.
 The Academy invites leaders in diverse fields of endeavor to attend the Summit and participate in a series of symposiums and roundtable discussions.
 Approximately 80 men and women -- 50 distinguished previous awardees and 30 new members -- interact with 100 delegates -- graduate students, research fellows, scholars, young scientists, physicians and social entrepreneurs -- over the course of several days in an informal setting.